center-key/think-metric/README.md

 ## Practical Ways to Go Metric

 We promote metric units for casual everyday use in America.
-Our goal is to speed up metrication to boost America's economic competitiveness and champion good jobs.
+Our goal is to speed up metrication to boost America's economic competitiveness and generate more good manufacturing jobs.

-This project and the content published is free to reuse under a permissive Creative Commons license.
+This project and the content we publish are free to reuse under a permissive Creative Commons license.

 ## Contributor Notes
 ```shell